darylknight/boilerplate/README.md

 ## Front End CSS (Tailwind)

 -  This project uses [Tailwind CSS](https://tailwindcss.com)
--  Tailwind can be configured with the `tailwind.config.js` file in the project root
+-  Tailwind can be configured with the `tailwind.config.js` file in the project root, for things like setting the default font, or adding brand colours
 -  Tailwind uses PostCSS.
 This can be configured with the `postcss.config.js` file in the project root

 ## Front End Build Process (Laravel Mix)